 - Come back to the E-mail page and sent the emails with all the images at the attachments.
 Outlook will resize all the images automatically.

-The above two methods are suitable to resize the images in the Outlook email and handle it carefully.
+The above two methods are suitable to resize images in Outlook email and handle it carefully.
 Whenever the size of the image is too large in the email, then you can resize it, but there are several factors that arise the security threats to the images present in email body.

 - If Outlook was stopped abruptly while sending the email, then there is a high chance that the image may become corrupt.